 The mystery of these undeciphered texts is as compelling for the public as it is for academics and the sesquicentenary of Dickens's death in 2020 provides an ideal opportunity to harness wider interest in solving the 'Dickens Code'.

 'The Dickens Code' project begins in March 2021.
 It is led by Dr Claire Wood (University of Leicester) in collaboration with Professor Hugo Bowles (University of Foggia) and a range of partners.
-To find out more and subscribe to project updates, contact Dr Claire Wood.
+To find out more and for additional updates and resources please visit Dickens Code.